Lecture – Functional Gastrointestinal Disorders and Psychiatry

 Available with English captions.

-- Description of the biopsychosocial model of FGIDs, including the gut-brain axis, and how these models help to explain the development of these conditions as well as common co-occurring psychiatric disorders
+- The biopsychosocial model of FGIDs, including the gut-brain axis, and how this model can help explain the development of these conditions

-- Explanation of how psychopharmacologic and psychotherapeutic treatments can treat FGIDs while also addressing coexisting mental health diagnoses
+- How medications and psychotherapeutic treatments can treat FGIDs while also addressing coexisting mental health diagnoses

 For many years, problems with the “thinking” brain and the “machine-like” body were considered separate.
 However, research beginning in the 1800s and continuing through the 20th century led to a better understanding of gut-brain interactions and how psychological conditions can impact the GI system.

 Understanding this gut-brain axis is important, Peek says, because FGIDs are common in children and adults.
 These conditions can lead to great personal distress, low quality of life, and high medical costs.

 Peek explores the relationship between the gut and the brain to explain how FGIDs can be diagnosed and treated.
 She explains how FGIDs can be seen through a biopsychosocial lens.
 This view considers the environmental and genetic factors that influence each patient.